 Business people talk incessantly about costs and forever complain about high costs, yet the management system that they insist on using — classical management — assures that costs will always be high.
 Their total acceptance of waste means a total rejection of Toyota’s management system.
 It has no value to them.
 There is nothing useful to learn from it.

 In an interview in the book NPS: New Production System, JIT Crossing Industry Boundaries (Isao Shinohara, Productivity Press, 1988), Ohno-san said:

 I am not saying that you have to discard all traditional ideas; I am only saying that you must not accept them as limitations.
 Most people either do not understand this or refuse to believe it.
 They are afraid of doing the exact opposite of what their predecessors have done and taught them to do… There are many things in this world you can’t understand until you try them.
 With many things, you find the result is the exact opposite of what you expected. (pp. 142, 144)

 Leaders commonly accept limitations on themselves but not on workers, yet they place restrictions on workers that force them to accept limitations and refrain from trying things out.
 To Mr. Ohno, the businessman, that is bad business.

-These days, people too often talk about “Respect for People,” developing people, and worker appreciation in ways that are directly or indirectly divorced from the profit-making requirement of private enterprise.
+These days, people too often talk about “Respect for People,” developing people, learning, and worker appreciation in ways that are directly or indirectly divorced from the profit-making requirement of private enterprise.
 The implication is there, but not the hard reality.
 Mr. Ohno makes clear in his books, and through people like Chihiro Nakao, that the philosophy and benevolence of Toyota’s management system is inseparable from the daily task of management and the work that workers do to satisfy customer wants and needs in ways that generate profit for the company.
 It is important to never lose sight of the context in which this innovative system of management was developed and continues to evolve.